 Medications that can help with bipolar disorder include mood stabilizers, anti-anxiety drugs, antidepressants, and antipsychotics.
 Talk therapies are also beneficial.

 Children don’t show many signs of bipolar disorder compared to adults.
 Their symptoms can also resemble those of other conditions like attention-deficit/hyperactivity disorder (ADHD).
 If you have any concerns about your child, it’s essential to seek an expert diagnosis and specialized care from professionals like the So Cal Psychiatric Care team.

 For help with bipolar disorder at any age, call So Cal Psychiatric Care or book an in-person or telehealth appointment online today.

-We offer treatment for ADHD, anxiety, depression, TMS (Transcranial Magnetic Stimulation), and more.
+We are a Psychiatric clinic that treat patients for anxiety and depression with TMS, along with TMS therapy treatment, and more.
 Call us to book your appointment today.